Harp, Piano, Flute, Hand Bells and Music Therapy

 Sonia Marie Olivas is an experienced music teacher.
-During the 10 plus years of teaching harp, piano and flute classes in Orange County, she has developed a teaching style that is custom made for each student.
-Online Music Classes available via Skype at Sonia Marie Olivas.
-This is great for those that are unable to attend the music class due to vacation or relocation.
+During the 15 plus years of teaching harp, piano, flute, and music bells classes in Orange County, she has developed a teaching style that is custom made for each student.
+Online Music Classes are also available via Zoom. .
 Learn how to play a musical instrument in your home, library, church, senior center, school or hospital.

 Her music teaching studio is located at 9812 Hamilton Ave., Huntington Beach, CA 92646.
 She is also available to teach in Costa Mesa, Fountain Valley, Newport Beach and surrounding areas throughout Orange County.